ireceptor-plus/turnkey-podman/README.md

 ## Load data to turnkey

 Follow the documentation on the turnkey service repository, just call the same scripts in the scriptspod folder.

+The load_stats.sh will not work with this podman configuration (all containers in one pod), because the docker service database name is used but only the name localhost will work.

+To run the statistics creation script, start the dataloading container and change in /app/stats file stats_file_create.php (line 208) and file stats_file_laod.php (line 12) so that localhost is used instead of ireceptor-database in the MongoDB constructor.

+Then run the script load_stats_mongo.sh from inside the container.

 ## Backup database